Deadline for 2016 Sherry H. Kohlenberg Healthcare Service Award nominations is Monday, September 12, 2016 at 5:00 p.m.

 The Virginia Breast Cancer Foundation (VBCF) established the Sharon (Sherry) H. Kohlenberg Healthcare Service Award in 1995 to recognize Virginians employed in the healthcare field who “exhibit a deep and abiding commitment to the fight against breast cancer.”
 The award also honors the memory of Sherry Kohlenberg, a healthcare administrator and co-founder of VBCF, who died from breast cancer in 1993.
-The award honors a resident of Virginia who is a licensed / registered healthcare provider in the Commonwealth of Virginia and who is employed (not a volunteer) in a breast cancer-related field within a healthcare setting.
+The award honors a licensed/registered healthcare provider or team of providers in the Commonwealth of Virginia who are employed (not a volunteer) in a breast cancer-related field within a healthcare setting.
 The purpose of the award is to recognize healthcare professionals who go above and beyond what is normally expected of a competent, caring professional working with people affected by breast cancer.
-VBCF particularly seeks nominations of individuals reflecting the diversity of our Commonwealth.
+Make a nomination using this form.

 To be considered, candidates must be:

 - Residents of the Commonwealth of Virginia who provide services primarily in Virginia or to Virginia residents (note that multiple individuals, groups, organizations, or practices are not eligible for nomination; however, a “team” or “unit” may be nominated if it is clearly demonstrated that the individuals function collaboratively and interactively as a “team” or “unit” to carry out healthcare duties); and